Commercial Real Estate Loan Rates: The Essential Guide

 Can I get a Commercial Real Estate Loan with bad credit?

 Commercial real estate loans are available for borrowers with bad credit.
-Alternative lenders might be more willing to approve these loans than traditional banks or credit unions.
-While having bad credit can make securing a commercial real estate loan challenging, there are still options available.
+Alternative business lenders might be more willing to approve these loans than traditional banks or credit unions.
+While having bad credit can make securing a commercial real estate loan challenging, there are still options available to consider.

-However, having a low credit score would mean more fees and a higher interest rate.
-It also limits your purchasing power, so you might not be able to get as much as you’d need for the property.
+However, having a low credit score would result in higher fees and a higher interest rate.
+It also limits your purchasing power, so you may not be able to acquire as much as you need for the property.

 Some small business owners use bad credit business loans as bridge financing.
 It could provide high-cost, short-term funding while you repair your credit and qualify for a more advantageous, long-term loan.